onetwosri/no-teleport-olm/lightning cycle olm.md

 # Guide to no teleport olm
 #### by Sri and Fecal

+This guide explains how to avoid teleports at olm without counting attacks or using any external plugins/timers.
+It covers running the mage hand as well as how to get into 4:1 or world scythe for the melee hand.
+It also covers efficient phase starts to facilitate this.

+If you are not interested in any of the theory or explanations and just want the quick and dirty version, click here.

+If you have any questions about anything in the guide or any olm mechanics not covered in the guide, feel free to dm onetwosri#2335 on discord and I will be happy to help to the best of my ability.

 ## I. Mage Hand

 For all phases other than the final phase, olm's attack cycle is as follows: